FUJITSU Work Life Shift – a positive opportunity for us all

-Artificial intelligence (AI) is another example of a technology that can free up time for employees and give greater value to the customer.
+Artificial intelligence (AI) is another example of a workplace technology that can free up time for employees and give greater value to the customer.
 Using AI to manage customer claims can save employees from spending ages typing out individual responses.
 That means if there’s a surge in enquiries from customers, the robots can easily scale up responses, so customers can get their answers quickly.

-Adapting workplace culture
+Prioritizing workplace culture change

-You’ve got to challenge engrained behaviours and encourage an explorative attitude.
+You’ve got to challenge engrained behaviors and encourage an explorative attitude.
 And this is going to become all the more important as no-code and low-code become more common in the workplace because employees will have the capabilities to easily build their own ideas.

-Employee wellbeing is another aspect of workplace culture that’s essential to consider when implementing new technology.
+Employee wellbeing is another aspect of workplace culture that’s essential to consider when implementing new workforce technology.
 Flexible working has removed the bookends of the working day, which has blurred the lines between work life and personal life.
 Businesses need to ensure their employees are working in healthy, sustainable ways, but this can be hard to manage when employees are hidden at home.